feiglab/idpgan/README.md

 ### Colab version

-This is probably the easiest way.
+This is the easiest way.
 Just reach the notebook at: [idpGAN Colab notebook](https://colab.research.google.com/github/feiglab/idpgan/blob/main/notebooks/idpgan_experiments.ipynb).

 Running the initial cells will automatically install all the dependencies.